a-fsh-r/a-fsh-r/README.md

 - 🤖 **Robust and Interpretable Machine Learning Laboratory (RIML)**
   *Department of Computer Engineering*
-  My work focused on interpretable and robust machine learning models, particularly for bioinformatics and computer vision tasks.
+  My work focused on interpretable and robust machine learning models, particularly for medical image analysis and computer vision tasks.

 ---